What is HPV, and Why do I Have it?

 Are HPV and herpes the same thing?

 No, human papillomavirus and herpes are caused by two different and unrelated viruses.
-They are are often confused as they are both sexually transmitted and can result in genital lesions, but herpes is caused by the herpes simplex virus (HSV).
+They are often confused as they are both sexually transmitted and can result in genital lesions, but herpes is caused by the herpes simplex virus (HSV).
 There are only two strains of HSV.
 HSV-1 usually causes cold sores and HSV-2 is the virus strain that usually causes genital herpes.

 If I have HPV will I get cervical cancer?